Otrex/mail-template-sender/README.md

 <!-- [![Test Coverage][coveralls-image]][coveralls-url] -->

-Mail-Sender is an event emitting, node.js package for providing a mail template sending capabilities with various options.
+mail-template-sender is an event emitting, node.js package for providing a mail template sending capabilities with various options.

-Note: By default, mail-sender uses `ejs` as its template engine
+Note: By default, mail-template-sender uses `ejs` as its template engine

 <!-- **[Follow me (@troygoode) on Twitter!](https://twitter.com/intent/user?screen_name=troygoode)** -->